Equipment Breakdown Coverage

-What does EBC not cover?
+What does this add-on not cover?

 If your equipment stops working because it’s been badly maintained, it won’t be covered.
 Just like other Lemonade endorsements, we won’t always cover damage resulting from erosion, rusting or leaking.
 So it’s just as important to keep up with general home maintenance.

-How much does EBC cost?
+How much does it cost?

-Why might you need it?
+Why might you need Equipment Breakdown Coverage?

 What about a deductible?

 Your deductible, aka the amount deducted from your future claims, is a fixed $500—applied to every Equipment Breakdown Coverage claim.

 A few quick words, because we <3 our lawyers: This post is general in nature, and any statement in it doesn’t alter the terms, conditions, exclusions, or limitations of policies issued by Lemonade, which differ according to your state of residence.
 You’re encouraged to discuss your specific circumstances with your own professional advisors.
 The purpose of this post is merely to provide you with info and insights you can use to make such discussions more productive!
 Naturally, all comments by, or references to, third parties represent their own views, and Lemonade assumes no responsibility for them.
 Coverage may not be available in all states.